Airport Terminal Hours are 10:00 am – 4:00 pm Monday – Sunday.

-Medicine & Health Care – The Northwest Flyers, FBO at the Schaumburg Regional Airport works with AeroCare for air ambulance and organ procurement flights on demand.
+Medicine & Health Care– The Northwest Flyers, FBO at the Schaumburg Regional Airport works with AeroCare for air ambulance and organ procurement flights on demand.

-Emergency Services – The Civil Air Patrol, Woodfield Composite Squadron has been in operation since 1992 and is based out of the Schaumburg Regional Airport.
+Emergency Services– The Civil Air Patrol, Woodfield Composite Squadron has been in operation since 1992 and is based out of the Schaumburg Regional Airport.
 The Civil Air Patrol, the official Air Force Auxiliary, is a nonprofit organization performing more than 95% of inland search and rescue missions in the continental U.S. as tasked by the Air Force Rescue Coordination Center.

 According to village records, the Schaumburg Regional Airport was officially built in 1959 and originally named Roselle Field.
 While 1959 was the official date the airport was built, this is not the earliest date that aviation activity has been traced in Schaumburg.
 Navy photographs show the area that appears to be around Schaumburg and Barrington Roads as being listed as an OLF (Optional Landing Field) for the pilots training at the Glenview Naval Air Station back in 1943.
-In one of the photographs, a light, high-wing aircraft can be seen in the grass.
+In one photograph, a light, high-wing aircraft can be seen in the grass.

 1960 to 1985